We kicked off our trip to Nashville with our motto in full effect.

 After brunch we hit the 12 South area, which was probably our favorite part of the city if only because it felt very much like a small town main street but with a wide variety of boutiques, jewelry stores, and dining options.
 White’s Mercantile is expensive but great for browsing.
 Draper James, Reece Witherspoon’s store, offers sweet tea while you shop for adorably Reece-ish merch at a much more reasonable priceline — for a touristy spot especially.
 I snagged a great summery denim dress on sale that Erin pointed me toward, and I’m not sorry.
 There’s also a great furniture store in the area – think Restoration Hardware with a Fixer Upper flare.

-We learned that while Music Row is cool, it mainly has recording studios and that short of thing – not much for us tourists to do.
+We learned that while Music Row is cool, it mainly has recording studios and that sort of thing – not much for us tourists to do.
 So after returning to Hutton Hotel for breakfast Saturday morning, we finally made it down to Broadway, the area of town that gives Nashville its Nashvegas nickname (apparently it’s the Bachelorette and Bachelor party capital of the country – who knew?!)
 The boot shops proved a refuge from all the competing music scenes (including party buses) on the street and offered, well, all the boots!
 You should enjoy looking while here, wait ten days, and then, if you still desperately need a pretty pair of boots, try your local feed store, Atwood’s, or Cavendar’s for a much better price point.
 Seriously these are at least twice as high as they’ll be back home, and boots take up too much space in your suitcase anyway.

 Okay now that we’ve saved you a couple hundred bucks, you can put a few of those toward heading in to the Johnny Cash Museum, which would have been the highlight of this part of town if it weren’t for the musician I’ll tell you about in a minute.
 Small but a really nice tribute to a man with a fascinating life – and a voice that can’t be matched.
 Well worth your time to stop in, and the Patsy Cline Museum is just next door as well.